 - Information regarding other financial obligations, such as rent, child support, and household bills

-Your New Jersey bankruptcy attorney at Lucid Law will tell you exactly which documents and records are needed after your in-person FREE initial consultation in our Morris County, Middlesex County or Somerset County, New Jersey, office.
-Once you hire Lucid Law and we prepare your petition for relief, and before filing your petition for relief in the appropriate bankruptcy court in New Jersey, Lucid Law will schedule an appointment with you to review your petition for relief thoroughly.
-Any inaccurate or omitted information could lead to a delay in your discharge or dismissal of your case, so you need to be sure you review your petition for relief carefully..
+Your bankruptcy attorney will tell you exactly which documents and records are needed.
+Your lawyer should meet with you to review your petition thoroughly.
+Any inaccurate or omitted information could lead to a delay in your discharge or dismissal of your case.
+Therefore, you need to be sure you review your petition for relief carefully.

 What to Do After Filing Your Petition for Relief

-The petition indicates your intention to have your debt discharged, and it serves as a notice to lenders that they must cease all collection efforts.
-Upon filing your petition for relief in a New Jersey bankruptcy case, you can call your creditors, give them your case number, and tell them that you are filing bankruptcy.
+The petition indicates your intention to have your debt discharged.
+It serves as a notice to lenders that they must cease all collection efforts.
+Upon filing your petition for relief, you can call your creditors, give them your case number, and tell them that you are filing bankruptcy.